NotePlan/plugins/jgclark.QuickCapture/README.md

 - `/qpt`: Quickly prepend a task to a chosen project note.
 (Inserts after title or YAML frontmatter, or starting metadata lines.)

 ## Configuration
-`/int` now uses the `Daily Note Template` note found in the `Templates` folder.
-If this note has not been added, it should prompt you to create one.
+The first time you  use `/int` it should write some default configuration to the  `_configuration_` note found in the `Templates` folder.
+If this note has not been added, it will add one, if you agree.

 In the `Templates/_configuration` note, include the following settings you want in the note's first configuration block.
 For example: